stutrek/redux-marionette/README.md

 # Redux-Marionette

-This is a simple connection between Marionette and redux.
-It's designed to ease a transition to redux, it could be used to bring elements of the one way data flow to Marionette but the mess you end up with will be yours and yours alone.
+This is a simple connection between Marionette and redux made to ease a transition to redux.
+It could be used to bring elements of the one way data flow to Marionette but the mess you end up with will be yours and yours alone.

-To use it add `model.handleAction` and `model.createAction` to the models (and collections) that you want integrated into redux and add the Backbone Middleware and Dispatch to redux.
+It consists of two parts: Views and Components that let you put React in Marionette and vice versa, and model/dispatch based connections to keep your models in sync.

 [See it in action](http://stutrek.github.io/redux-marionette/)